We have five factories and 19 years of experience in plant extracts

 3. Materials and Methods

-This section outlines the experimental procedures and methodologies employed in the investigation of Lycopene, a naturally occurring carotenoid with potential health benefits.
+This section outlines the experimental procedures and methodologies employed in the investigation of lycopene, a naturally occurring carotenoid with potential health benefits.

 3.1 Chemicals and Reagents